 We run our swim lessons with the best interests of each child at heart.
 We believe group swim lessons should be safe and fun with gradual progression in the core aqua skills and stroke development.
 It takes time and patience, each child is different and progresses at their own pace.
 Group swim lessons are great for social development as children can learn and play together.

-What are your levels?
+What are your levels in the pool?

 We have 6 levels in our group lessons.
 There is a greater demand for beginner lessons for young swimmers, so since this summer we have 2 groups of beginners (1A, 1B).
 Level 2 is near reception at the shallow end.
 Levels 3 and 4 are in the middle of the pool.
 Level 5 is the deep end for the most advanced swimmers.
 Level 5 swimmers can progress to lane swimming when they are strong at frontcrawl and backcrawl, and competent at breaststroke.
 We do not put a heavy emphasis on Butterfly, although we do include it in level 5 and lane swimming.